 Given any two points, if each neighbourhood of either is a neighbourhood of the other, then they are equal.

 A completely regular -space is variously called a -space (or -space), a completely regular Hausdorff space (since it is a theorem that such a space is Hausdorff), or a Tychonoff space (or using other spellings of Tychonoff's name).

 As is usual with the separation axioms, some authors while conflate the meanings of ‘completely regular’ and ‘’ either way, or even reverse them.
 In contrast, the terms ‘completely regular Hausdorff’ and ‘Tychonoff’ are unambiguous.
 The only unambiguous term for a completely regular space in general seems to be ‘’, but this is not widely recognised.

 Every completely regular space is preregular, so every completely regular Hausdorff space (as defined above) really is Hausdorff.

 Every completely regular space is regular.

-The natural map from a Tychonoff space to its Stone-Cech compactification (the unit of the adjunction) really is a compactification (the inclusion of a dense subspace into a compact space).
+The natural map from a Tychonoff space to its Stone-Cech compactification (the unit of the adjunction) really is a compactification in that it is the inclusion of a dense subspace into a compact space.
 Conversely, any subspace of a compact Hausdorff space must be Tychonoff.